bulentv/FDWjs/README.md

 FDWjs
 =====

 Javascript Floating &amp; Docking Windows

+This is my first project on GH.
+I will try to create a docking/floating windows library in Javascript.